StartArticlesWhat is LGPD - General Data Protection Law?

-The LGPD, acronym for General Data Protection Law, it is a Brazilian legislation that came into effect in September 2020.
-This law establishes rules on collection, storage, processing and sharing of personal data, imposing more protection and penalties for non-compliance
+LGPD, short for General Data Protection Law, is a Brazilian legislation that came into effect in September 2020.
+This law establishes rules regarding the collection, storage, processing, and sharing of personal data, imposing greater protection and penalties for non-compliance.

 Definition:

-The LGPD is a legal framework that regulates the use of personal data in Brazil, both by individuals and by legal entities, of public or private law, with the aim of protecting fundamental rights of freedom and privacy
+The LGPD is a legal framework that regulates the use of personal data in Brazil, both by individuals and legal entities, under public or private law, with the aim of protecting the fundamental rights of freedom and privacy.

 Main aspects:

-1. Scope: Applies to any data processing operation carried out in Brazil, regardless of the means, of the host country of the organization or the location where the data is stored
+1. Scope: Applies to any data processing operation carried out in Brazil, regardless of the means, the organization's headquarters country or the location where the data is stored.

-2. Personal data: Includes information related to an identified or identifiable natural person, including sensitive data such as racial or ethnic origin, religious conviction, political opinion, union membership, data related to health or sexual life
+2. Personal data: Includes information related to an identified or identifiable natural person, including sensitive data such as racial or ethnic origin, religious belief, political opinion, trade union membership, data relating to health or sexual life.

-4. Rights of holders: Guarantees individuals the right to access, correct, eliminate, to grant and revoke consent regarding your personal data
+4. Rights of data subjects: Guarantees individuals the right to access, correct, delete, port and revoke consent regarding their personal data.

-5. Responsibilities of organizations: Imposes obligations on companies and entities that handle personal data, how the implementation of security measures and the appointment of a data protection officer
+5. Responsibilities of organizations: Imposes obligations on companies and entities that process personal data, such as the implementation of security measures and the appointment of a data protection officer.

-6. Sanctions: Provides for fines and penalties for organizations that violate the provisions of the law, reaching up to 2% of revenue, limited to R$ 50 million per infraction
+6. Sanctions: Provides for fines and penalties for organizations that violate the provisions of the law, which may reach 2% of revenue, limited to R$50 million per violation.

-7. National Data Protection Authority (ANPD): Creates an agency responsible for safeguarding, implement and oversee compliance with the law
+7. National Data Protection Authority (ANPD): Creates a body responsible for overseeing, implementing and monitoring compliance with the law.

 Importance:

-The LGPD represents a significant advance in the protection of privacy and personal data in Brazil, aligning the country with international standards such as the GDPR (General Data Protection Regulation) of the European Union.
-She promotes a culture of responsibility in data handling and strengthens citizens' rights in the digital environment
+The LGPD represents a significant advancement in the protection of privacy and personal data in Brazil, aligning the country with international standards such as the GDPR (General Data Protection Regulation) of the European Union.
+She promotes a culture of responsibility in data handling and strengthens citizens' rights in the digital environment.

 Impact on organizations:

-Companies and institutions needed to adapt their data collection and processing practices, implement new privacy policies, train employees and, in many cases, restructure your information technology systems to ensure compliance with the law
+Companies and institutions have had to adapt their data collection and processing practices, implement new privacy policies, train employees and, in many cases, restructure their information technology systems to ensure compliance with the law.

 Challenges:

-The implementation of the LGPD brought significant challenges, especially for small and medium enterprises, that needed to invest in resources and knowledge to adapt.
-Furthermore, the interpretation of some aspects of the law is still evolving, what can generate legal uncertainties
+The implementation of the LGPD brought significant challenges, especially for small and medium-sized companies, which needed to invest in resources and knowledge to comply.
+Furthermore, the interpretation of some aspects of the law is still evolving, which may create legal uncertainties.

 Conclusion: